 Whether it is spoons, bowels, boxes or books, I believe that everyone would want to, like to touch , use, own, something handmade, something crafted by hand every now and again.
 I believe that this, unlike the mass produced smooth plastic disposables, puts them in touch with, back in touch with, their humanity, humility, mortality.

-The materials i use, mostly green wood, are a precious commodity here i where i live.
+The material i use, mostly green wood, are a precious commodity here i where i live.
 But no matter where one lives, wood is a natural resource and should be respected and protected.
 I try to follow the three Rs of environmentalism; Reduce, Reuse, Recycle.
 I try to use, whenever possible, locally sourced wood — and i don’t cut down trees, (on the whole, thats pretty much frowned on here in the city).
 I do hunt through the park for those piles of wood headed for the chipper -and the waste, the chips i produce from carving – goes back on the compost pile, completing the cycle.

 I would like everyone who receives a spoon to think about this process as a way of living,